Jetty Bones: 2015–2017: Origins, Crucial States, and Old Women

 After bouncing around different projects for several years, Galluzzo decided to start a solo project to avoid the risk of losing members and having to start over and began performing as Jetty Bones in 2015.
-She chose the name Jetty Bones as a nod to Betty Jones, a woman she had known who had broken out of an all-girls Catholic school and who espoused the philosophy "If you aren’t happy where you are, you go somewhere else", which Galluzzo saw as encompassing the project's themes of growth and change.
+The name Jetty Bones is a spoonerism of Betty Jones, a woman Galluzzo had known who had broken out of an all-girls Catholic school and who espoused the philosophy "If you aren’t happy where you are, you go somewhere else", which Galluzzo saw as encompassing the project's themes of growth and change.
 She initially performed as a duo with drummer/guitarist Brenna Myers based out of Springfield.
 Her debut EP, Crucial States, was released independently on March 15, 2016 and was recorded with producer Joe McFaddin.
 Galluzzo contributed vocals to Tiny Moving Parts' 2016 album Celebrate (she would later do the same on their 2018 album Swell), and frontman Dylan Mattheisen recommended her in an interview with BrooklynVegan.

 In May 2017, Galluzzo performed at the second annual Steadfast Festival alongside The Classic Crime, Matt & Toby, and Kids in the Way.
 In October, she supported The Wonder Years on their Burst & Decay Acoustic Tour alongside Laura Stevenson and The Obsessives.
 She also did a short tour with Tiny Moving Parts, and in September she opened for Real Friends in Toledo, Ohio.
 The following month she released her second EP, Old Women, on October 6 through indie label Take This To Heart Records.
 She recorded the album with producer Greg Lindholm at his Warming House studio and with Mattheisen, who was also featured on the track "Spokes"; Galluzzo had met Mattheisen while touring with Tiny Moving Parts several years prior and he would become a guitarist in her backing band.
 In December, she performed at a farewell show for the band Runaway Brother in Cleveland alongside McCafferty and Heart Attack Man.